Bangkok to Bali

-Island hop on Day Four with a trip to Ang Thong Marine Park –an almost uninhabited collection of 42 islands, established as a Thai National Park in 1980.
-Breakfast and lunch will be provided, and the crystal clear waters make this a perfect spot for snorkelling, when weather allows – grab your flippers, and dive in!
+Island hop on day five with a trip to Ang Thong Marine Park – an almost uninhabited collection of 42 islands, established as a Thai National Park in 1980.
+Breakfast and lunch will be provided, and the crystal clear waters make this a perfect spot for snorkelling, when weather allows, so grab your flippers, and dive in!

 Day 6: Journey South

 Following breakfast and a swift ferry ride back to the mainland, expect to be whisked away as you prepare to cross the border into Malaysia.
 Enjoy the passing scenery from the comfort of a private vehicle, and buckle up for the second stage of your trip!

 Design your own day in metropolitan George Town – capital of Malaysia’s most populous island city, Penang Island.
 Soak up local history with visits to Kek Lok Si Temple, the Khoo Kongsi clan house, or the Penang Peranakan Museum.
 Alternatively, take a detour to India without ever leaving the island!
 Penang’s ‘Little India’ brings the best in Indian food, music, and fashion for the ultimate ‘Asian Fusion’ experience, all at your fingertips.